DanyResasco/desperate_housewife/README.md

 	- 'cd ..'

 Compile doing 'catkin_make --only_pkg-with-deps desperate_housewife' in your workspace
+The command to launch the robot in simulation is :
+	-roslaunch desperate_housewife run_vito.launch
-The command to launch the robot in simulation is : roslaunch desperate_housewife run_vito.launch The demo doesn't start until does not receive the message : rostopic pub -1 /right_arm/PotentialFieldControl/start_control std_msgs/Bool 'True'
+The demo doesn't start until does not receive the message :
+	- rostopic pub -1 /right_arm/PotentialFieldControl/start_control std_msgs/Bool 'True'
 If you want use this demo for one arm the command to launch is: roslaunch desperate_housewife run_vito.launch use_both_arm:=false and select the arm to use with left_arm_enabled:=true or right_arm_enabled:=true